jaydenlsf/order-management-app/README.md

 ![erd-actual](https://user-images.githubusercontent.com/54101378/118414461-9a036800-b69c-11eb-97f1-cfc355cfb157.jpg)

-As shown in the ERD, the database structure models a one-to-many relationship between Users entities and Orders entities.
+As shown in the ERD, the database structure models a one-to-many or one-to-none relationship between Users entities and Orders entities.
 The relationship allows a single user to either have no orders or place multiple orders.
 Whereas, a single order can only be associated with one user.

 ### Continuous Integration
 ![CI Pipeline](https://user-images.githubusercontent.com/54101378/118414434-6f191400-b69c-11eb-843a-c289091f16b1.jpg)